 We do not anticipate that our cash flows from operating activities will be sufficient to cover operating expenses and interest payments for the duration of the current fiscal year.
-While we recently concluded the SEPA with Yorkville (see Note 24 to the consolidated financial statements included elsewhere in this prospectus), which we anticipate will provide us with liquidity to facilitate the commercial launch of the i300, we will need other financing in the current fiscal year to fund our operations, debt service and other obligations as they become due, including the settlement of payment obligations relating to the Business Combination that were deferred until May 2024.
-There can be no assurance that we will be able to obtain such additional financing on acceptable terms or at all.
+While we recently concluded the Yorkville Transaction (see Note 24 to the consolidated financial statements included within this Annual Report), which will provide us with liquidity to facilitate the commercial launch of the i300, we will need other financing in the current fiscal year to fund our operations, debt service and other obligations as they become due, including the settlement of payment obligations relating to the Business Combination that were deferred until May 2024.
+There can be no assurance that we will be able to obtain such additional financing, or to obtain such additional financing on acceptable terms.
 As a result, the report of our independent registered public accounting firm for the year ended September 30, 2023 contains an explanatory paragraph relating to our ability to continue as a going concern.
-This uncertainty may materially and adversely affect the market price of our Ordinary Shares and our ability to raise new capital.
+This uncertainty may materially and adversely affect our Share price and our ability to raise new capital.